Narciso Clavería y Zaldúa: Reforming the governors of the provinces

 From the earliest days, the chief of a province had acted both as governor and judge.
 He also engaged in trade, of which he had a monopoly.
 With multiple duties, it was not strange that the governors were often poor rulers.
 They knew little of the law and therefore they sent all the important cases to Manila.
 For this reason there were often long delays in processing cases.
 Sometimes it required years to get justice and this encouraged the strong to oppress the weak.
 Clavería therefore ordered that the governors be men of two years experience in the law.

 Clavería mandated that the governors should not engage in trade.
 This decree was not fully obeyed for many years after the time of Clavería.
 At that time there were thirty-one provinces.
 The governor received a salary of from three hundred to two thousand Philippine pesos a year.
 The most common salary was six hundred pesos.
 In return for the privilege of controlling the trade of the provinces the governors paid the government as high as three thousand pesos a year.
 Men of high position tried to get these places.
 Often these fortunes were made by dealing unjustly or because of the monopoly they exerted in certain areas.

 Other acts during his term

 A casino called "Sociedad de recreo" (" Recreation Association ") was established on Thursday, October 31, 1844.
-His proposal to establish military library was approved on Sunday, February 15, 1846.
+Clavería's proposal to establish military library was approved on February 15, 1846.
+In 1846, following an official visit to the Bondoc Peninsula in Tayabas Province (now Quezon), he consolidated three sparsely populated villages into a single township called San Narciso in his honor, with the consensus of local leaders.

 A monument to Ferdinand Magellan was erected on the south bank of the Pasig River in 1848.
-The regular clergy were forbidden to alienate property on Monday, January 15, 1849.
-His term was marked by intense activity, and a number of papers were founded, among them being the first daily newspaper of Manila, La Esperanza (Tuesday, December 1, 1846), and Diario de Manila (1848).
+The regular clergy were forbidden to alienate property on January 15, 1849.
+His term was marked by intense activity, and a number of papers were founded, among them being the first daily newspaper of Manila, La Esperanza (December 1, 1846), and Diario de Manila (1848).